-The weather outside is cooling down, which means its time to grab sweaters and close our windows and doors to stay comfortable and save energy over the winter.
+The weather outside is cooling down, which means its time to wear warmer layers and close our windows to stay comfortable and save energy over the winter.

 - Closing your windows

-As recognition that taking action requires a commitment and should be celebrated, all participants will have the chance to win one of many $200 UBC Bookstore Gift Cards!
+As recognition that taking action requires a commitment and should be celebrated, all pledge participants will be entered for a chance to win one of several $200 UBC Bookstore gift cards!